Before you start

 Contextual conditions

 Define conditions based on visitor context to control when the rule applies.
-The system evaluates conditions using JSON Logic against session data including:- Geographic data (country, state, city)
+Layers evaluates conditions using JSON Logic (a rule format for expressing conditions) against session data including:- Geographic data (country, state, city)

 - Customer attributes (tags, account status)